-DJI seems unable to do wrong.
-From launching powerful drones and super small, selfie UAVs to dabbling in camera gimbals, the Chinese manufacturer has been having success after success.
-Now, they’re breaking a new record, by delivering the largest commercial drone order in history #actionmagic
+DJI has had tremendous success in the past year or so.
+From launching powerful drones and super small, selfie focused unmanned aerial vehicles (UAVs) to dabbling in camera gimbals, the Chinese manufacturer has managed to deliver well-received products in a variety of different markets.
+Now, they’re on track to deliver the largest commercial drone order in history and break records in the process. #actionmagic

-Needless to say, DJI’s Komatsu order is a huge achievement!
-All the Chinese OEM has to do now is to capitalize on that and expand its enterprise sales.
-After all, the product is there – a “white label” drone that can be customized to a client’s exact specs.
-So far, we’ve seen DJI’s drones flying for industrial purposes but they could also be used for search and rescue missions or surveying tasks.
+The DJI’s Komatsu order is potentially an opportunity to expand the company’s enterprise sales.
+After all, their product is a “white label” drone that can be customized to a client’s exact specifications.
+While this order would likely be used for industrial purposes, it could also be used for search and rescue missions or other surveying tasks.

-As for its consumer range, the variety and constant stream of new drones have ensured 80% of its $2.7 billion in sales last year.
-The last drone to come out of DJI’s lab is Mavic Air, a 4K camera drone that is lighter than the Mavic Pro and has a smaller footprint than the Spark.
+As for its consumer products, the variety and constant stream of new drones have ensured 80% of its $2.7 billion in sales last year.
+The last drone to come out is the DJI Mavic Air, a 4K camera drone that is lighter than the DJI Mavic Pro and has a footprint about the size of a smartphone when folded.